juliafmorgado/30DaysOtel/week1/day6.md

 });
 ```

-Now you can query: "How many USD credit card payments were processed in the last hour?"
+Now we can query: "How many USD credit card payments were processed in the last hour?"

 ### Manual instrumentation for logs

-You can emit structured logs with trace correlation:
+We can emit structured logs with trace correlation:

 ```javascript
 const { trace } = require('@opentelemetry/api');